manimino/ducks/dbox/frozen/how_it_works.md

 ### Implementing BTree-of-set using Numpy arrays

-In FrozenFilterBox, we know that:
+In FrozenDBox, we know that:
  - The data will never change
  - The values are always integers